cfgauss/r-novice-gapminder/_extras/guide.md

 #### Before Starting The Workshop

 Please ensure you have the latest version of R and RStudio installed on your machine.
+Browser tabs: workshop, etherpad, and `bit.ly/earlham-R`.

+Note to self: don't create new values for variables as it will affect future evaluations in your script.
+You can, of course, backtrack but that's irritating for the student.

 #### Introduction to RStudio

 Why R?
  - free
  - open source
+ - statistics, rather than general-purpose
+ - statistical pkgs created by statisticians.

 Why RStudio?
  - provides a fully integrated environment
  - built in version control and project management
  - works on all platforms

+Goal: learn enough R to understand Stack Overflow for basic R programming.

 **Basic layout**

+Type along with me.
+If you fall behind, check the etherpad when we stop for
+***CHALLENGES***.

-three panels:
+Three panels:

   * The interactive R console (entire left)
   * Environment/History (tabbed in upper right)
   * Files/Plots/Packages/Help/Viewer (tabbed in lower right)

-Editor panel when you open scripts
+Editor panel appears when you open scripts.

 #### Work flow within RStudio